tayadavison/PicoCTF_2021/Cryptography/Cryptography.md

 ## Play Nice (110 pts)

 >Not all ancient ciphers were so bad...
 The flag is not in standard format. `nc mercury.picoctf.net 19354` [playfair.py](https://mercury.picoctf.net/static/9ea1604c8767cd6545948ad54670c2bf/playfair.py)

+So when I solved this in the competition I looked at the playfair.py file and actually wrote a python script to decrypt the plaintext they give when connecting to `nc mercury.picoctf.net 19354`.

+Afterwards I realized at the bottom of playfair.py there is a link to a [wikepedia page](https://en.wikipedia.org/wiki/Playfair_cipher).
+Apparently it is a well known cipher.
+You can use this [playfair cipher decrypter](https://www.dcode.fr/playfair-cipher) or any other one you find online.
+Input that alphabet they give you in a 6x6 grid.
+Then just decrypt the message they give you and submit it to get the flag: `dbc8bf9bae7152d35d3c200c46a0fa30`

 *_Taya*